top of page

 Results-Driven

-scientist surprised by unexpected chemical reaction result
+Scientist surprised by unexpected chemical reaction result

 Pro Tip: Limit scary, surprise results.